CW-Khristos/scripts/AVProducts/README.md

  - AV Product Up-to-Date should be set to "Contain" and "True" for "Normal" status
  - Real-Time Protection should be set to "Match" and "Enabled" for "Normal" status
  - Definition Status should be set to "Contain" and "Up to date" for "Normal" status
- - Detected Infections should be set to "Contain" and "True" for "Failed" status
+ - Active Detections should be set to "Contain" and "True" for "Failed" status
  - Detected Threats should be set to "Contain" and "N/A" for "Normal" status
  - AV Conflict should be set to "Match" and "0" for "Normal" status
  - Competitor AV should be set to "Off" or "Contain" and "Windows Defender" for "Normal" status